 As a valuable resource for The City College of New York students, faculty and neighbors, The Paper relies on the voices, membership, and presence of our surrounding community.
 With content created using quality media and a sense of activism, journalistic bravery, and communicative integrity, The Paper seeks to uncover the truth, self-evident or not, and speak truth to power.

-In 1969, Louis Rivera and a group of students started an organization with the intention of as a radical social voice for people who have not been heard, primarily people of color.
+In 1969, Louis Rivera and a group of students started an organization with the intention of serving as a radical social voice for people who have not been heard, primarily people of color.

 As a modern media platform, we see a world where the voices of marginalized communities collaborate using different mediums to shine a light on socially progressive issues.
 A world where the contributions of excluded voices are recognized and uplifted.